asadja/node-mysql-orm/README.md

 A test is given in the `./tests/` folder, which should demonstrate most of the core functionality.
 The components of this module (`load.js`, `read.js`, etc) are documented too, giving considerably more detail than this README.
 Inline documentation is provided in the source files, and HTML versions in the docs/ folder.

+I recommend using the HTML documentation rather than the documentation below, as the HTML documentation is up-to-date.

 # Install

 ```sh